Nelnet Student Loan Forgiveness Programs

 Nelnet specializes in its service offerings.
 One of these specialties is handling the Total and Permanent Disability (TPD) Discharge for disabled veterans and individuals through the Department of Education.

-The TPD Discharge gives disabled borrowers a way to have their student loans forgiven after meeting certain qualifications.
+The TPD Discharge gives disabled borrowers a way to have their student loans forgiven after meeting the program’s requirements.
 Loans eligible for a TPD Discharge include Federal Direct Loans, FFEL Loans, Perkins Loans, and TEACH grants.

 Nelnet and Income-Driven Repayment Plans